Disability Sport Conference 2024

 She works tirelessly to provide opportunities to persons with disabilities to compete in sport in order to improve their quality of life and broaden their horizons.

-Please book your place using the link at the top of this page.
+Please book your place through the button at the top of this page.
 Information about fees, allocation of student places and VISAs can be found below.

 Standard Registration Fee (after 1 March 2024)